Key Takeaways

 - Don't move when you wake.
 Recall first, then record

-- Use voice recording for speed (you have 30 seconds before fade)
+- Use voice recording for speed before details fade

 - Even fragments count: "Running.
 Something blue.
 Felt anxious."